bautrey37/BookLibrary/backend/README.md

 # Books Library Backend

-This is a practice project for the final of Enterprise Systems Integration Class
+This is a practice project for the final of Enterprise Systems Integration Class.

+The goal is to have the entire API navigable with HATEOAS.

 ## Author